IainJackson90/pp5-mildew-detection/README.md

 To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

+How will the client benefit?
+The client will not supply the market with a product of compromised quality.

 ### Business Requirement 1:

 The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.

 ### Business Requirement 2:

 The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ### Business Requirement 3:

-We agreed with the client a degree of 97% accuracy.
+We agreed with the client to a degree of 97% accuracy.

 ### Business Requirement 4:

 The client is interested in obtaining a prediction report of the examined leaves.

+### Business Requirement 5:

+#### Dashboard should contain:

+- A project summary page
+- A page listing your findings related to a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew
+- A page containing ;
+  - A link to download a set of cherry leaf images for live prediction
+  - A User Interface with a file uploader widget
+  - A table with the image name and prediction results, and a download button to download the table
+- A page indicating your project hypothesis
+- A technical page displaying model performance

+## Epics:

+1. Information Gathering and Data Collection:

+   - Importing images from a dataset using [Kaggle](https://www.kaggle.com/)

+2. Data Visualization, Cleaning, and Preparation:

+    - Preparing the data for the model :
+        - clean the data and insure there are no double images
+        - split the images into train, validate and test sets
+        - Argument the images

+3. Model Training, Optimization, and Validation:

+    - Teach the model using various different means trough trial and error to find the best outcome to meet the business requirements

+4. Dashboard Planning, Designing, and Development:

+    - Create a dashboard that is user friendly and easily readable

+5. Dashboard Deployment and Release:

+    - Deploy the dashboard so that is more easily accessible to the end user

+## User Stories/Tasks:

+Information Gathering and Data Collection:

+ - User Story: As a data analyst/developer, I can download the dataset needed from Kaggle
+    - Task: Download the zip folders from Kaggle .

+Data Visualization, Cleaning, and Preparation:

+ - User Story: As a data analyst/developer, I can clean the data and remove all duplicate images as well as remove all relevant images and data

+ - User Story: As a data analyst/developer, I can prepare the data into the correct steps to  use to train the ml model

+     - Task: Split the data into train, validation and test sets
+     - Task: Resized all the images
+     - Task: Get the mean and variability of images per label
+     - Task: Count of how many images there are in the tarin, test and validation sets
+     - Task: Augmented training and validation images

+Model Training, Optimization, and Validation:

+ - User Story: As a data analyst/developer, I can train a model to have good accuracy but at the same time have good performance
+ - User Story: As a data analyst/developer, I can insure the model meets the minimum accuracy requirements

+     - Task: Create and train a model with multiple convolutional layers.
+     - Task: find the best optimizers and parameters to meet the business requirements of 97% accuracy.
+     - Task: Test the Models performance.

+Dashboard Planning, Designing, and Development:

+ - User Story: As a data analyst/developer, I can create a user friendly dashboard that can be interacted with.

+ - User Story: As a data analyst/developer, I can develop a dasboard that meets the business requirements

+     - Task: Create the pages as agreed upon the business requirements
+     - Task: Display the data to the user in an easily readable format
+     - Task: Must be user friendly dashboard and should not leave the user with any confusion or navigation issues

+Dashboard Deployment and Release:

+ - User Story: As a data analyst/developer, I can deploy the project so that it is easily accessible to the users
+     - Task: Deploy the final project.

 ## Dashboard Design (Streamlit App User Interface)

-### [Streamlit](https://streamlit.io/) was used to create the dashboard for easy uses and prenst data
+### [Streamlit](https://streamlit.io/) was used to create the dashboard for easy uses and present data

 #### Page One: Project Summary

-The project summary page is the ladning page, it is the first page you will see.
+The project summary page is the landing page, it is the first page you will see.
-It in detail explains the General information, Project dataset and Business requirments.
+It in detail explains the General information, Project dataset and Business requirements.

 #### Page Two: Cherryleaves Visualizer

-On this page you can see the differences between average healthy and powdery-mildew leaves aswell as a image montage of healthy or powdery-mildew leaves.
+On this page you can see the differences between average healthy and powdery-mildew leaves as well as an image montage of healthy or powdery-mildew leaves.

 #### Page Three: Powdery mildew detection

-On this page you can dowload a photo from the link provided or if you have a picture of a cherry leaf you can drag and drop it onto the page, it will the give you a pridition of the leaf with a option to dowload a report of the prediction.
+On this page you can download a photo from the link provided or if you have a picture of a cherry leaf you can drag and drop it onto the page, it will then give you a prediction of the leaf with an option to download a report of the prediction.

 #### Page Three: Hypothesis